 В этой статье мы рассказали, как исправлять ситуации с NullPointerException и как эффективно предотвращать такие ситуации при разработке программ.

 You have just finished creating an Android-based application and attempt to execute it.
 As far as you know, the application is fine, there are no syntax errors and the code should just work fine.
-But when you run it now, your application quits saying an uncaught RuntimeException
+But when you run it now, your application quits saying an uncaught RuntimeException was thrown.
+Attempting to dig up the cause, you find something that gives you a clue: a NullPointerException has occurred.

 Jump ahead:

-- What is a
+• What is a NullPointerException?

-?- Why do
+• Why do NullPointerExceptions occur?

-s in Java- Using SmartCast
+• Using SmartCast

-- Using the Elvis operator
+• Using the Elvis operator

-in Android Studio - Setting breakpoints to debug
+• Setting breakpoints to debug NullPointerExceptions

-What is a NullPointerException
+What is a NullPointerException?

 First, let’s quickly refresh ourselves on exceptions.
 They are events or abnormal conditions in a program that occur during execution and disrupt the normal flow of the program.